Optimal recovery by maximum and integrated conditional likelihood in the general Stochastic Block Model: Introduction

-For the general SBM with unknown parameters, \cite{abbe-colin2015} also proved a phase transitions phenomenon under $\rho_n = \log n/n$ and a condition on the parameters.
-They also proposed an algorithm attaining this threshold.
-But concerning maximum likelihood and Bayesian estimators, the strong consistency results known up to this moment were weaker. \citet{bickel2009nonparametric} proved the strong consistency of the maximum likelihood estimator in the regime $\rho_n \gg \log n/n$.
-From the Bayesian point of view, \cite{van2018bayesian} proved that the posterior mode is a strongly consistent estimator of the communities when $\rho_n \gg (\log n)^2/n$.
+From a statistical perspective, many estimators are, in general, derived using approaches based on maximum likelihood and Bayesian methods.
+These methods can similarly be applied to community recovery, with the key advantage that they do not require prior knowledge of the model parameters.
+However, concerning maximum likelihood and Bayesian estimators, the strong consistency results for community detection known so far have been relatively limited.
+In particular, \citet{bickel2009nonparametric} proved the strong consistency of the maximum likelihood estimator in the regime $\rho_n \gg \log n/n$.
+From the Bayesian perspective, \citet{van2018bayesian} proved that the posterior mode is a strongly consistent estimator of the communities when $\rho_n \gg (\log n)^2/n$.
 Even though the latter work has a stronger condition than \citet{bickel2009nonparametric}, the authors pointed out that the former work assumed a global Lipschitz condition that does not generally hold.
 For that reason, and by the relation of both estimators, up to this moment, the strong consistency of the maximum likelihood and Bayesian estimators are only verified in the regime $\rho_n \gg (\log n)^2/ n$.
+Moreover, in these works, the optimality of the maximum likelihood and Bayesian estimators has not been established.